carlosperezc/revealjs-digital-signage/README.md

 =========

 Free Digital Signage for Everyone.
 Start using this tool right now. `Revealjs as Digital Signage (RDS)` is an easy tool to create Digital Signage.
+This tool use jinja2 template to render it to ready Revealjs html using python.

 # To DO